SUHASV117/brat/Readme.md

+# Annotation project:#
-Annotation project: which shows how the CQL code Sections are linked to the corresponding Sections in CPG guidelines.
+This project shows how the CQL code Sections are linked to the corresponding Sections in CPG guidelines.

-Steps to run the application:
+## Steps to run the application:##
 docker-compose up